shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 Advanced users may use SSL pinning for their URL requests.

-Without Shake, the delegate of the native _URLSession_ will receive authentication challenges via the native `URLSession:didReceiveChallenge:completionHandler` method and will be in charge of calling the completion handler with the appropriate arguments.
+Without Shake, the delegate of the native _URLSession_ receives authentication challenges via the native `URLSession:didReceiveChallenge:completionHandler` method and is in charge of calling the completion handler with the appropriate arguments.

-Because of implementation specifics of Shake network request reporting, these authentication delegate methods won't get called.
+Because of the way Shake network traffic logging works, those authentication delegate methods won't get called any more.
-However, Shake provides the setup which allows you to handle authentication challenges while still using Shake to intercept requests.

-This is achieved by registering an Authentication Delegate which conforms to the `SHKSessionAuthenticationProtocol` protocol.
+You address that by registering an Authentication Delegate which conforms to the `SHKSessionAuthenticationProtocol` protocol.
 Shake will forward all authentication challenges to the delegate object which is in charge of calling the completionHandler closure with the appropriate result.

-Apps which require server authentication often have the auth mechanism already implemented, so the extra effort to make the existing flow start from the Shake authentication delegate is minimal.
+Apps which require server authentication usually have the authentication mechanism already implemented.
+It should be easy to just tweak it so it starts from the Shake authentication delegate instead.

 :::note
 Shake doesn't intercept or affect auth mechanisms of other SDKs in your app.